Siding Guide: Vinyl vs Fiber Cement vs Wood

 Advantages

 Cost-effective at $3-8 per square foot installed.
-Never needs painting—the color goes all the way through the material.
+Rarely needs painting -the color goes all the way through the material.
 Resists rot, insects, and moisture.
 Wide range of colors and styles, including options that mimic wood grain.
-Easy repairs—individual panels can be replaced without disturbing surrounding areas.
+Easy repairs -individual panels can be replaced without disturbing surrounding areas.

 Drawbacks